 Big handful of chopped cilantro

 1 tbsp of light soy sauce or fish sauce

 In a small bowl combine coconut milk, soy sauce, arrowroot, ginger and limejuice.
 Set aside.

 Add the coconut milk mixture to the pan and bring it to a simmer.
 Add in bok choy, mushrooms, red pepper, and asparagus.
-Pop a lid on and simmer for three to five minutes or until your veggies are cooked to your liking (I prefer them al dente!)
+Pop a lid on it and simmer for three to five minutes or until your veggies are cooked to your liking (I prefer them al dente)